inf3cti0n95/fictional-garbanzo/INSTRUCTIONS.md

 You can use https://github.com/first20hours/google-10000-english for List of Words for the completion.

 You are to fork this repository and submit a pull request of the final solution.
 With a proper feature request documented with a Architecture Diagram for the System.
+Also if possible, In pull request, please comment before or after major commits, the thinking process and reason for the commits in detail.

 # Judging Criteria